Former Arkansas Gov. Asa Hutchinson ends his 2024 campaign after sixth-place finish in Iowa caucuses

 “I congratulate Donald J. Trump for his win last night in Iowa and to the other candidates who competed and garnered delegate support,” Hutchinson said in a statement.
 “Today, I am suspending my campaign for President and driving back to Arkansas.
 My message of being a principled Republican with experience and telling the truth about the current front runner did not sell in Iowa.”

-During the campaign, he failed to register beyond a single percentage point in most polls and drew sparse crowds even as the Republican presidential field winnowed from more than a dozen candidates down to a handful.
-Another competitor, biotech entrepreneur Vivek Ramaswamy, dropped out of the race Monday night after finishing fourth in Iowa.
+During the campaign, he failed to register beyond 1 percentage point in most polls and drew sparse crowds even as the Republican presidential field winnowed from more than a dozen candidates down to a handful.
+Another competitor, biotech entrepreneur Vivek Ramaswamy, dropped out of the race Monday night after finishing fourth in Iowa, behind Trump, Florida Gov. Ron DeSantis and former U.N.
+Ambassador Nikki Haley.

+“I answered every question, sounded the warning to the GOP about the risks in 2024 and presented hope for our country’s future,” he said in his statement.

-During the first debate, Hutchinson was booed by some audience members when he said he wouldn’t support Trump if he was convicted in any of his four criminal cases, and he questioned whether the former president was disqualified from holding office because of his role in inciting the Jan.
+During the first debate, Hutchinson was booed by some audience members when he said he wouldn’t support Trump if the former president was convicted in any of his four criminal cases, and he questioned whether Trump was disqualified from holding office because of his role in inciting the Jan.
 6, 2021, Capitol riot.

 “I am not going to support somebody who’s been convicted of a serious felony or who is disqualified under our Constitution,” Hutchinson said.